pulp/Pulp-manager/README.md

   servers
 - `git_repo_config_dir`: Directory in `git_repo_config` which contains
   the pulp repo config
-- `internal_package_prefix`: Prefix for indicating an internal package uploaded directly to Pulp primary (no remote URL).
+- `internal_repo_prefix`: Prefix applied to a repo name when uploaded directly to Pulp primary (no remote URL).
+Leave blank or omit to retain original name.
+- `external_repo_prefix`: Prefix for applied to a repo name when it has remote URL.
+Leave blank or omit to retain original name.
 - `package_name_replacement_pattern`: Regex for matching packages to be renamed.
 Use named matching groups for use in the format rule.
 - `package_name_replacement_rule`: The new name pattern assigned to packages